Apollonius of Perga: Autobiographical prefaces

-Documented works of Apollonius
+Writings

 Apollonius was a prolific geometer, turning out a large number of works.
 Only one survives, Conics.
-Of its eight books, only the first four have a credible claim to descent from the original texts of Apollonius.
-Books 5-7 are only available in an Arabic translation by Thābit ibn Qurra commissioned by the Banū Mūsā.
-The original Greek is lost.
-The status of Book VIII is unknown.
-A first draft existed.
-Whether the final draft was ever produced is not known.
-A "reconstruction" of it by Edmond Halley exists in Latin.
-There is no way to know how much of it, if any, is verisimilar to Apollonius.
-Halley also reconstructed De Rationis Sectione and De Spatii Sectione.
-Beyond these works, except for a handful of fragments, documentation that might in any way be interpreted as descending from Apollonius ends.
+Of its eight books, only the first four persist as untranslated original texts of Apollonius.
+Books 5-7 are only preserved via an Arabic translation by Thābit ibn Qurra commissioned by the Banū Mūsā; the original Greek is lost.
+The status of Book 8 is unknown.
+A first draft existed, but whether the final draft was ever produced is not known.
+A "reconstruction" of it by Edmond Halley exists in Latin, but there is no way to know how much of it, if any, is verisimilar to Apollonius.

-Many of the lost works are described or mentioned by commentators.
-In addition are ideas attributed to Apollonius by other authors without documentation.
-Credible or not, they are hearsay.
-Some authors identify Apollonius as the author of certain ideas, consequently named after him.
-Others attempt to express Apollonius in modern notation or phraseology with indeterminate degrees of fidelity.
+Other than a single other work surviving in Arabic translation, De Rationis Sectione, The rest of Apollonius's works are fragmentary or lost.
+Many of the lost works are described or mentioned by commentators, especially Pappus of Alexandria, who provides epitomes and lemmas for many of Apollonius' lost works in book 7 of his collection.
+Based on Pappus' summaries, Edmond Halley reconstructed De Spatii Sectione.